cryptpad/documentation/user_guide/collaboration.rst

 Chat with contacts
 ~~~~~~~~~~~~~~~~~~

-On the Contacts page, ``Click`` on a contact in the list to open the chat with them in the main window.
+On the Contacts page, click on a contact in the list to open the chat with them in the main window.

 Write messages in the field at the bottom and send them with |paper-plane| or ``Enter``.